kusumotonorio/factlog/README.md

 { creatureo Tom } query .
 ⟹ t
 ```
 Thank you, old friends.
-I was able to explain most of the functions of factlog with fun.
+I was able to explain most of factlog with fun.
 Have a good time together with fun fights.
 See you.

 Here is a Prolog definition for the factorial predicate `factorial`.
 ```